 Medicare and You 2017 Booklet

-I read this book cover to cover every year to make sure I’m up to date with the CMS changes.
+I read this Medicare guide cover-to-cover every year to make sure I’m up to date with the CMS changes.
 You should do the same.

 Following are the basic elements of Medicare (you will need to dig into the booklet to really understand how it works):